mastupristi/YAYModem/README.md

 ## Usage

-The only thing you have to do to integrate YAYModem into your project is to customize the `ymodem_port.*` files.
+The only thing you have to do to integrate YAYModem into your project is to customize the `ymodem_port.*` files.<br>
+You also have to provide some other function as callbacks.

 Find examples in the `test` directory.